Top 5 Mobile App Design Agencies in the World

 Fjord is an excellent, industry-leading app design firm.
 Fjord produces useful, simple yet amazingly modern, and sharp applications with an unyielding commitment to people-friendly values and human-centered design.
 Their mobile app design stands out for its precision and focus on utility — the types of services people need.
 With offices in Europe, North America, South America, Asia, and Australia, they bring a forward-thinking, diverse, and ever-evolving perspective to their design.
 Even just a quick look at Fjord’s portfolio of work, and you’ll see a compilation of slick app designs for many important and useful services as well as global, industry-leading companies.
 It’s easy to see the consistent excellence yet diversity of Fjord’s mobile app design — look at the work done for Greek bank Piraeus or Finnish airliner Finnair.
 Whatever industry Fjord works in, their mobile apps help make the service that much more effective.

 Work & Co designs mobile apps that transform companies — work.co

-North America, South America, and Europe based Work & Co is a highly successful app design agency with a stunning track record of successful clients.
-Their simple and straightforward form of organization and unique work process have afforded their clients' excellent outcomes.
+North America, South America, and Europe-based Work & Co is a highly successful app design agency with a stunning track record of successful clients.
+Their simple and straightforward form of organization and unique work process has afforded their clients excellent outcomes.
 Their list of clients is impressive and includes some big names — Apple, Google, IKEA, and Gatorade, to name a few.
 Work & Co’s ability to, in their own words, “bring to market and operationalize digital products at scale” provides them with a unique position in the world of app design and digital products.
 Work & Co’s hands-on approach with clients, and intimate consultation process throughout their projects, are refreshing given the size and distance so often plaguing the client-designer relationship.
 This is one app design company you don’t want to overlook.

 5. AREA 17